Effects of self-avoidance on the packing of stiff rods on ellipsoids

-In this work, we consider the filament to be stiff and narrow so that they effectively adhere to the surface of an ellipsoid.
-Yet, they may freely choose an orientation within the surface.
-This constraint is somewhat relaxed as we will be working in a mean - field approximation so that the filament, only on average, conforms to the surface.
-Such an approximation is valid for large persistence lengths $\tilde{\epsilon}$ greater than the typical scale the ellipsoid $\ell$.
+In this work, we consider the filament to be stiff and narrow so that it effectively adheres to the surface of an ellipsoid.
+Yet, it may freely choose an orientation on the surface.
+This constraint is somewhat relaxed as we will be working within a mean-field approximation, {following the approach developed in Refs. \cite{gupta1993mean,koga2004jamming} so that the filament, conforms to the surface only on average.
+We are thus ignoring both temporal fluctuations and spatial variations of the different fields}.
+As the surface is not uniform nor highly symmetric, such an approximation is valid for large persistence lengths, namely greater than some typical scale of the ellipsoid{, and in cases where the ellipsoidal containers are not too eccentric nor too flat.
+The main technical challenge that our mean-field approach has to overcome is related to self-avoidance which is known to be notoriously difficult.
+At the same time, mean-field methods developed by Edwards in the context of self-avoiding polymers \cite{edwards1965statistical} provide excellent qualitative, and often also quantitative, description of such systems.
+At any rate, the huge experience with mean-field methods across many branches of statistical physics showed that it is always worth exploring, and provides at least a useful global understanding of the phase diagram of the system.
+A classical example is that of the Ising model, where mean-field theories reproduce correctly the qualitative phenomenology, including the phase diagram and the existence of critical exponents, yet fail to provide the exact values of the exponents.}